The validator determines done, not the loop

 Self-funded.
 No vendor paid for this answer, and the whole run cost about $4.60.

-The evaluator is not a model.
-It is a deterministic test harness that runs the same tests against every tier’s output and returns the same verdict regardless of which model wrote the code.
+The evaluator is the part worth staring at, because it is not a model.
+It runs the same tests against every tier's output and returns the same verdict regardless of which model wrote the code.
 It cannot be persuaded, anchored, or biased.
-That property is what makes the escalation chain reliable, and it is the finding the rest of the numbers support.
+No model judges its own work or another model's.
+That property is what makes the chain reliable, and it is the finding the rest of the numbers support.

-Reviewing everything makes it worse.
+Reviewing everything makes it worse, which surprised me more than the loop result.
 Every configuration that applied a review pass to all outputs degraded accuracy, whether the reviewer was the local model or a frontier governor.
 The failure was consistent: asked to review a decision, the model promotes correct low-confidence calls to confident wrong ones, because it asks what if this matters more often than what if it does not.
-A frontier reviewer shown the local model’s answer also anchored to it, confirming a call it would have made differently on a fresh look.
+A frontier reviewer shown the local model's answer also anchored to it, confirming a call it would have made differently on a fresh look.
 Review earns its place only when a deterministic trigger says an output is worth challenging.
+Otherwise skip it.

-The cost model is the appeal.
-Each tier starts free on the local box and pays for a frontier call only when the evaluator rejects, so cost scales with the local model’s failure rate: about three cents a task at a 75% local pass rate, sixteen cents at the 25% this task set produced, and never more than frontier-only.
+The cost model survives the correction, because it never depended on who got the credit.
+Each task starts free on the local box and pays for a frontier call only when the evaluator rejects, so cost scales with the local failure rate: about three cents a task at a 75% local pass rate, sixteen cents at the 25% this task set produced, and never more than frontier-only.
 The whole five-day run cost about $4.60 across 156 API calls.
-Two hardware notes carried the local tier: a mixture-of-experts model in FP8 ran at 48 tokens a second on the GB10 against 1 for a dense model, which is what makes a free local first attempt practical; and published token rates overstated the real frontier bill by four to five times, so paper cost projections are not the real economics.
+A MoE model in FP8 ran at 48 tokens a second on the GB10 against 1 for a dense model, which is what makes a free local first attempt practical.
+And published token rates overstated the real frontier bill by four to five times, so paper cost projections are not the real economics.

 Two things set the ceiling, and neither is the loop.
-Model capability came first: a mixture-of-experts model passed tasks that a larger dense model and a coding-specialized model failed across every mode, so architecture amplifies capability but cannot substitute for it.
-The evaluator came second: the test harness is the system’s judgment, and a task with a bad test was unsolvable by every tier regardless of capability.
+Capability came first: the MoE model passed tasks that a larger dense model and a coding-specialized model failed across every mode, so architecture amplifies capability but cannot substitute for it.
+The evaluator came second: the harness is the system's judgment, and a task with a bad test was unsolvable by every tier regardless of capability.
 The lever is not prompt engineering.
 It is the quality of the deterministic check.

 Where each layer belongs